Happy Phirr Bhag Jayegi

 Happy Phirr Bhag Jayegi (/hi/) is a 2018 Indian Hindi-language comedy film directed by Mudassar Aziz and produced by Aanand L. Rai and Krishika Lulla.
 The film is a sequel to the 2016 film Happy Bhag Jayegi.
 It stars Diana Penty as the eponymous character from the first film and Sonakshi Sinha as her namesake.
-The production features an ensemble cast consisting of Penty, Sinha, Jimmy Sheirgill, Piyush Mishra, Ali Fazal, Jassi Gill and Aparshakhi Khhurana.The film was released on 24 August 2018 to mixed reviews from critics.
+The production features an ensemble cast consisting of Penty, Sinha, Jimmy Sheirgill, Piyush Mishra, Ali Fazal, Jassie Gill and Aparshakhi Khhurana, with Sheirgill, Mishra and Fazal reprising their roles.
+The film was released on 24 August 2018 to mixed reviews from critics.